nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

 Tesla owners should be aware that:

-1\.
-Your odometer reading may not reflect the actual road miles you’ve driven.
+1. Your odometer reading may not reflect the actual road miles you’ve driven.

-2\.
-Tesla can remotely modify efficiency calculations, affecting how miles are recorded.
+2. Tesla can remotely modify efficiency calculations, affecting how miles are recorded.

-3\.
-Driving style penalties can artificially inflate odometer readings.
+3. Driving style penalties can artificially inflate odometer readings.

-This analysis raises serious concerns about Tesla’s mileage reporting accuracy and potential impacts on warranty coverage, lease agreements, and long-term battery performance transparency.

 Stay tuned for further updates and a deeper look into Tesla’s software manipulation strategies.